mlte-team/mlte/docs/docs/development.md

 $ poetry install --with demo
 ```

-If using macOS, please also install this additional group:
+If using macOS, also install this additional group:

 ```bash
 $ poetry install --with demo-mac